 Tolerance of Other Faiths and Beliefs

 We have close links to the local churches and have daily Collective Worships, which explain Christian festivals as well as significant events in the years of other faiths.
-We regularly support charities and people in need - including communities in India, through the Friends of Mettupalayam - as well as promoting understanding of other faiths and beliefs throughout the curriculum from dedicated RE lessons through Geography, History and multicultural stories through English lessons.
+We regularly support charities and people in need - including the Dales Centre in Bedale, The Millings Care Home and communities afar such as in India, through the Friends of Mettupalayam.
+We promote the understanding of other faiths and beliefs throughout the curriculum from dedicated RE lessons through Geography, History and multicultural stories through English lessons.
 Through the support of the school council and the use of voting, we have all worked together to decide which charities we would like to support this year.
+These include Cancer Research, Brain Cancer Research and the Royal Victoria Infirmary.

 Our school was very fortunate to receive funding to create a Spiritual garden; working together we planned and developed this area.
 We collected ideas from across school, created a design and then used this to build a garden to suit the needs of our school community.
 We then held a grand opening.

 Currently, children have access to the garden at playtimes, lunchtimes as well as during lesson times, allowing pupils of all faiths and none to have a quiet area to reflect.
-Services will continue to take place for each class (with the support of the church) and a club, exploring spirituality ‘Roots’ has also started.
+Services will continue to take place for each class (with the support of the church) and the Collective Worship leaders.
 This is an important part of ensuring that the spiritual and emotional aspect of our school life is embraced, valued and developed.
-We have gained further funding and will be developing a Creation garden, which will be more connected with art and nature to add an alternative dimension to our spiritual life at school.

-For twenty years now, we have had links with Mettupalayam in India through the Friends of Mettupalayam Trust (click here for their Facebook page and here for their website), raising money for development projects such as building a new school and buying resources to support the community.
-Each year, we have at least one event that raises money and supports this project.
+For over twenty years now, we have had links with Mettupalayam in India through the Friends of Mettupalayam Trust (click here for their Facebook page), raising money for development projects such as building a new school and buying resources to support the community.
+We have raised lots of money over the years for the projects.
 In previous years, members of staff have visited India as well as having guests from the village here in Bedale to see our school.

 We continue to receive newsletters from the charity on a regular basis, these tell us more about current events; meanwhile in school we continue to think of other ways that we can support their ongoing work.
-On a termly basis, we have an update in Collective Worship and enjoy opportunities to welcome visits from Venkat, his family and the Friends of Mettupalayam.
+On a termly basis, we have an update in Collective Worship and enjoy opportunities to welcome visits from the Friends of Mettupalayam.

-When representatives of the charity visit school, they are able to tell us more about the most recent work taking place in Mettupalayam and also answer lots of questions.
-During their visits they have shared photographs of the work that is going on there and explained the projects and the impact that they have had.
+When Mrs Eldridge comes to visit school, she tells us more about the most recent work taking place in Mettupalayam and also answer lots of questions.
+During her visits she shares photographs of the work that is going on and explains the projects and the impact that they have had.
 We have also seen examples of typical Indian dress during these visits.
 We always find it interesting to develop our understanding of the work being done in Mettupalayam and also more about life in a different culture to our own.

-Over the years, we have raised money, made and presented resources to Rosie and Francis to be used in Mettupalayam.
-One such item was an interactive pay mat, which we presented shortly before Rosie and Francis went to visit.
-Within a week of sending the play mat with Rosie and Francis, it was on its way to Mettupalyam.
+In the past we have raised money and made resources to be used in Mettupalayam.
+One such item was an interactive play mat.
 We have received a number of photographs showing how grateful the children and staff were for this resource and demonstrating how they will be able to use it.

 We are regularly sent updates from the Friends of Mettupalayam, who tell us all about recent events and update us on the work being done.